kuro46/confshelf/README.md

 # confshelf

-confshelf is a just helper for managing dotfiles.
+confshelf is a helper for managing dotfiles.

 ## Requirements